For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 Let’s see why ClickUp is one of the best free alternatives to Excel:

 A. Track and organize your work with the Table view

 While an Excel spreadsheet is a great way to manage, edit, and organize raw data, what if you could do the same thing for your tasks?

 Well, now you can.
 ClickUp’s Table view arranges all your tasks along with their details (assignees, status, due date, and more) in a cool grid.

 The Table view allows you to determine the progress of each project task in a blink of an eye.

 Here are a few more things you can do with this view:

-- Copy-paste your table into another spreadsheet like an Excel file or Google sheet
+- Copy and paste your table into another spreadsheet software like a Excel file or Google sheet

 - Pin a column you’d like to see at all times while you browse through your table